 Today, toilets that consume 1.6 gallons of water have evolved such that they come with a wider passage section behind the toilet bowl and wider openings in the flush valve.

 The wideness allows for short and powerful flushes.
 The result is reduced toilet clogging and fewer, short flushes.

 Problems of toilet clogging are common with older toilets.
-Our Sydney plumbers say that these problems still exist with modern but inferior toilets.
+Fast Plumbers, who offer emergency plumbing services in Sydney, say that these problems still exist with modern but inferior toilets.
 It’s advisable to check the toilet models you find from your local hardware store, including their pricing.

 Simply check them online to find out what other users say about them.
 New toilets tend to undergo a “debugging” mode where issues such as malfunctioning parts and leaks are most common.